Skip to content

 Webpack module insertion

 Similar to patching, extensions can also insert their own Webpack modules.
-These can be required like normal modules (which means they can be used inside of patches and other extensions).
-Extension Webpack modules take the form of ${ext.id}_${webpackModule.name} (e.g. the stores Webpack module in the common extension has the ID common_stores).
+Extension logic is defined in Webpack modules, which are loaded from other Webpack modules (from other extensions or from patches).
+Extension module IDs take the form of ${ext.id}_${webpackModule.name} (e.g. the stores Webpack module in the common extension has the ID common_stores).

-Webpack modules can be created in the webpackModules folder of your extension:
+To create a Webpack module, make a new file in the webpackModules folder of your extension:

 • ./src/<your extension>/webpackModules/<webpack module name>.ts